 He then turned to the energy business world once more, but with a more entrepreneurial mindset.
 In 1997 he created the Central Fuel Company, a market leader of its time.
 In partnership with Monument Oil & Gas, SOCAR and Amoco, it participated in the international project Inam, which was sold to Shell for $18 million in 2001.

-The next step for Yuri Shafranik came when he founded SoyuzNefteGaz in 2000, a company he remains involved with as Chairman.
-The business has worked on and completed numerous projects in more than 20 different countries around the world, providing oil and gas exploration services along with production and provision of oil and gas field services and construction.
-Projects initiated by SoyuzNefteGaz have secured investment of over $10 billion with a net return of $6 billion.
+The next step for Yuri Shafranik came when he founded the international group SNG in 2000, a company he remained involved with as Chairman till 2019 when he focused his efforts on activities outside the SNG group which completed its active investment phase.
+The business has worked on and completed numerous successful projects in the energy industry in more than 20 different countries around the world.
+SNG’s projects have secured investment of over $10 billion with a net return of $6 billion.

-While still growing the business of the SoyuzNefteGaz group of companies, he became director of the Canadian energy firm, First Calgary Petroleum, a position he held between 2003 and 2008.
+While still growing the business of the SNG group, he became director of the Canadian energy firm, First Calgary Petroleum, a position he held between 2003 and 2008.
 He left when the firm was acquired by Eni SpA, the Italian oil giant, for $923 million.

-Yuri Shafranik continues to run SoyuzNefteGaz but is also active in and the founder of a number of not-for-profit, non-governmental organisations.
+Yuri Shafranik is active in and the founder of a number of not-for-profit, non-governmental organisations.
 He was among the co-founders of the Supreme Mining Council and the Union of Oil and Gas Producers of Russia and remains chairman and heavily involved in both.
 He is also chairman of the Institute of Energy Strategy.
 Through his non-business roles, he supports the promotion of excellent communication and public diplomacy, and these are skills he continues to put to good use as the co-chair of Russia’s Dartmouth Conference delegation.

 The Dartmouth Conference, which first convened in 1961, is an important tool in maintaining good relations between the US and Russia.
 Meetings took place regularly through to 1990 before they stopped.
 They began again in 2014 and continue to be an essential device for both countries to discuss issues that concern both.